 Slow Melody Guidelines

-- A composition that is purely melodic.
-No variations or cadenzas, or florid sections e.g continual bars of semiquavers.
+- A purely melodic composition.
+No variations or cadenzas, or florid sections, e.g. continual bars of semiquavers.
 Tempo generally will not exceed 80 crotchets per minute.

 Jazz/Popular Music Guidelines